WICG/handwriting-recognition/explainer.md

 // Create a handwriting recognizer. const recognizer = await navigator.createHandwritingRecognizer(modelConstraints)

-// Optional hints to improve recognizer's performance on a drawing. const optionalHints = {
+// Optional hints to improve recognizer's performance on a drawing const optionalHints = {
   recognitionType: 'text',   // The type of content to be recognized
   inputType: 'mouse',        // Alternatively, “touch” or “pen”
   textContext: 'Hello, ',    // The text before the first stroke
-  alternatives: 5,
-}
+  alternatives: 3,           // How many alternative results to return }

 // Start a new drawing.